DYST0PIK/Grave-Lock/README.md

 # About it

-Grave-Lock is a cybersecurity tool designed for password encryption, decryption of hashes using dictionaries, and performing brute-force attacks.
+Grave-Lock is a cybersecurity tool designed for password encryption, decryption of hashes using dictionaries.

-*Currently, the brute force attack tool is under development, so you will not be able to make use of this utility.*

 # Installation Python